 MetroLab Network is a city/university collaborative for urban innovation launched jointly by 40 mayors and university leaders as part of the White House Smart Cities Initiative in 2015.
 The Network now includes 2,744 cities, 6 counties and 3,460 universities focused on civic research and innovation.
 Metrolab helps drive partnerships between local governments and universities, poised to help the public sector adapt to rapid technology change.

 The mission of the Penn Child Research Center is to promote the educational and psychological well-being of children through the application of informed social and scientific policy.
 Founded in 2005 with funding from the National Institute of Child Health and Human Development and The William Penn Foundation, Penn Child Research focuses on three primary activities:

 - Research to advance the comprehensive understanding of children as they learn and develop in the context of family, school, and community

 - Production and analysis of high-quality evidence for the formation of effective public policies regarding children and their communities and for the advancement of fundamental scientific inquiry on children’s learning and development

 - Design and validation of evidenced-based assessment and intervention on behalf of all children, especially those most vulnerable

-Project Evident is a shared-services platform that offers nonprofits and funders the best available resources for data, learning, and evaluation and believe a new, strategic approach to evidence building will help address the problems nonprofits, funders, and researchers face when they seek to create and run evidence-based programs.
+Project Evident is a shared-services platform that offers nonprofits and funders the best available resources for data, learning, and evaluation.
+Project Evident promotes a new, strategic approach to evidence building that will help address the problems nonprofits, funders, and researchers face when they seek to create and run evidence-based programs.